Disability Rights Texas Handout

 Will everyone be eligible to vote by mail, even if they don’t have a disability that puts them at risk?

-There is current litigation clarifying voting by mail, including whether other people are eligible to vote by mail who are fearful of contracting COVID.
+There is current litigation clarifying voting by mail.
+The outstanding legal arguments deal with the issue of age and voting and whether or not it is discriminatory to only allow people over the age of 65 to vote by mail.
 That lawsuit is ongoing and the courts have not come to a definitive answer yet.

 Will my county (elections office) just mail me an application for ballot by mail?